There are two Grade I classrooms with 22 students and two gradehead teachers in each.

 Lower School Community in Grade I

-The entire Lower School (Beginners to Grade IV) meets together in the Assembly Hall from 8:35 to 9:15 on Day 3.
-The music component of assemblies includes community singing, performances by Shady Hill students, and performances by outside musical groups.
+The entire Lower School (B-IV grade) will meet together in the Assembly Hall from 8:35 to 9:15 on Friday.
+The music component of assemblies includes community singing, performances by Shady Hill students and performances by outside musical groups.
 Music at the assembly extends the music curriculum and deepens students’ understanding of music as cultural expression.
-Classroom sharing is also an important aspect of assemblies.
+Classroom sharing is also an important focus of assemblies.
 The emphasis is on sharing works-in-progress from all areas of the Lower School.
 Preparation for sharing is part of the learning process and sharing in front of a larger group in a safe, supportive environment helps children develop confidence in projecting their voices and effectively presenting their work.
-Sometimes assemblies are used for performances, such as class productions, Visiting Artist performances, or other outside performers or speakers.
-Outside presenters come from the arts, sciences, and humanities and make a connection to the wider world.
+Sometimes assemblies are used for performances, such as class productions, Visiting Artists or outside performers or speakers.
+Outside presenters come from the arts, sciences and humanities and make a connection to the wider world.

 Antioch College - B.A.
 Lesley University - M.Ed.

 Grade I Gradehead

 Physical Education Teacher

 California University of Pennsylvania - M.S.
 Loyola Marymount University - B.A.